Whelp, here we are again to unfold the ever-tangled mysteries of female hormonal acne! But before we delve into the nitty gritty….

 Reduce Your Stress!

-This is probably the hardest step for most of us, and sadly so.
+This is probably the hardest step for most of us.
 However, it is imperative to reduce stress if you want clear skin.

 Some examples of stress include: